-Earlier this year, John Louis—who’s worked in the restaurant industry for 21 years— opened Maui Chop House in the space that previously held BBD, a popular gastropub in Rocky Point.
+In January, John Louis—who’s worked in the restaurant industry for 21 years— opened Maui Chop House in the space that previously held BBD, a popular gastropub in Rocky Point.

 On Tuesday, John and his partners celebrated opening their first business venture together with a ribbon-cutting ceremony.